playfulprogramming/playfulprogramming/content/rollbear/posts/compile-time-quick-sort-using-c/index.md

 ---
 {
-  title: "Compile time quick sort using C++ variadic templates",
+  title: "Compile time quick-sort using C++ variadic templates",
   published: "2011-09-23",
-  edited: "2015-06-04",
+  edited: "2024-12-12",
   tags: ['cpp']}
 ---

-> Edit June 4th 2015: This article is very dated.
-Read this [revisiting article](/compile-time-quicksort-in-idiomatic)
+> *This article is outdated!:*
-> for a far better solution
+> This article was written a very long time ago, and its contents no longer apply.
+>
+> Read the newer version [**by clicking here**](/posts/constexpr-quicksort-in-c17).

 C++ is a strange language.
-In many ways it's a crap language, but it's a very fun crap language to use.
-It's also a very powerful one, especially the templates.
+In many ways it's a terrible language, but it's a very fun terrible language.
+It's also a very powerful one — especially its templates.
 Now that ISO C++ 2011 has brought variadic templates, it becomes easier to use and requires less typing.

+# Exploring variadic templates

-I decided to explore variadic templattes, and I thought one way of exploring it was to express a compile-time quick-sort.
-Note that I didn't set out to explore if it can be done - that I was certain of.
-I set out to explore if I can do it, and I very specifically decided not to check what others had done as I had no illusions of being the first.
+I decided to go into variadic templates, and I thought one way of exploring it was to express a compile-time quick-sort.
+Note that I didn't set out to find out if it could be done — that I was certain of - but to know whether I could do it, and I very specifically decided not to check what others had done as I had no illusions of being the first.

 The first problem to solve was that of expressing a list of numbers.